-ord Method for reducing dimensionality.
+biom An rbiom object, such as from as_rbiom().
+Any value accepted by as_rbiom() can also be given here. bdiv Beta diversity distance algorithm(s) to use.
+Options are: "Bray-Curtis", "Manhattan", "Euclidean", "Jaccard", and "UniFrac".
+For "UniFrac", a phylogenetic tree must be present in biom or explicitly provided via tree=.
+Multiple/abbreviated values allowed.
+Default: "Bray-Curtis" ord Method for reducing dimensionality.
 Options are: "PCoA" - Principal coordinate analysis; ape::pcoa().
 "UMAP" - Uniform manifold approximation and projection; uwot::umap().
 "NMDS" - Nonmetric multidimensional scaling; vegan::metaMDS(). "tSNE" - t-distributed stochastic neighbor embedding; tsne::tsne().
 Multiple/abbreviated values allowed.
 Default: "PCoA" weighted Take relative abundances into account.
-When weighted=FALSE, only presence/absence is considered.
+When weighted=FALSE, only pres- ence/absence is considered.
 Multiple values allowed.
-Default: TRUE Dataset field(s) to include in the output data frame, or '.all' to include all md metadata fields.
+Default: TRUE md Dataset field(s) to include in the output data frame, or '.all' to include all metadata fields.
 Default: '.all' k Number of ordination dimensions to return.
 Either 2L or 3L.
 Default: 2L stat.by The categorical or numeric metadata field over which statistics should be calculated.
 Required. split.by Dataset field(s) that the data should be split by prior to any calculations.
 Must be categorical.
 Default: NULL tree A phylo object representing the phylogenetic relationships of the taxa in biom.
 Only required when computing UniFrac distances.
 Default: biom\$tree test Permutational test for accessing significance.
 Options are: "adonis2" - Permutational MANOVA; vegan::adonis2(). "mrpp" - Multiple response permutation procedure; vegan::mrpp(). "none" - Don't run any statistics.
 Abbreviations are allowed.
 Default: "adonis2" seed Random seed for permutations.
 Must be a non-negative integer.
-Default: 0 Number of random permutations to use.
-Default: 999 permutations What rank(s) of taxa to compute biplot coordinates and statistics for, or NULL to rank disable.
+Default: 0 permutations Number of random permutations to use.
+Default: 999 rank What rank(s) of taxa to compute biplot coordinates and statistics for, or NULL to disable.
 E.g. "Phylum", "Genus", ".otu", etc. An integer vector can also be given, where 1 is the highest rank, 2 is the second highest, -1 is the lowest rank, -2 is the second lowest, and 0 is the OTU "rank".
 Run biom\$ranks to see all options for a given rbiom object.
 Default: NULL.

-Which taxa to display.
-An integer value will show the top n most abundant taxa. taxa A value $0 \le n \le 1$ will show any taxa with that mean abundance or greater (e.g. 0.1 implies >= 10%).
+taxa Which taxa to display.
+An integer value will show the top n most abundant taxa.
+A value $0 \le n \le 1$ will show any taxa with that mean abundance or greater (e.g. 0.1 implies $\ge 10\%$).
 A character vector of taxa names will show only those named taxa.
-Default: 6.
-Only display taxa with the most significant differences in abundance.
-If p. top p.top is >= 1, then the p. top most significant taxa are displayed.
-If p. top is less than one, all taxa with an adjusted p-value <= p. top are displayed.
+Default: 6. p.top Only display taxa with the most significant differences in abundance.
+If p. top is $>= 1$, then the p. top most significant taxa are displayed.
+If p. top is less than one, all taxa with an adjusted p-value $<= p$. top are displayed.
 Recommended to be used in combination with the taxa parameter to set a lower bound on the mean abundance of considered taxa.
-Default: Inf Method to use for multiple comparisons adjustment of p-values.
-Run p. adjust.methods p.adj for a list of available options.
-Default: "fdr" How to handle unclassified, uncultured, and similarly ambiguous taxa names. unc Options are:
+Default: Inf p.adj Method to use for multiple comparisons adjustment of p-values.
+Run p.adjust.methods for a list of available options.
+Default: "fdr" unc How to handle unclassified, uncultured, and similarly ambiguous taxa names.
+Options are: "singly" - Replaces them with the OTU name. "grouped" - Replaces them with a higher rank's name. "drop" - Excludes them from the result. "asis" - To not check/modify any taxa names.
+Abbreviations are allowed.
+Default: "singly" underscores When parsing the tree, should underscores be kept as is?
+By default they will be converted to spaces (unless the entire ID is quoted).
+Default FALSE Additional arguments to pass on to uwot::umap(), ape::pcoa(), vegan::metaMDS(), or tsne::tsne().